isabelleilyia/GoogleDirectoryAPI-GoogleDriveAPI-Methods/README.md

 # CPSIGoogleAPI

 This repository provides utility methods and sample usage for the Google Directory API and for the Google Drive API.
-Proper credentials are needed, which are generated through the project's Google Cloud Console project page.
+Proper credentials are needed (and must be saved to a file called 'credentials.json' in the same directory as the class accessing them).
+Credentials are generated through the project's Google Cloud Console project page.

 In this repository:
 - GoogleDirectory.cs: sample usage of accessing Directory API provided methods/classes